truemrwalker/wblwrld3/app/data/WebbleDevPack_Unpacked/README.md

 Dear Webble Developer,

-Welcome to Webble World 3.0.
+Welcome to Webble World 3.1.
 We invite you to start developing your own Webble Templates and upload them to the Online Webble repository for the world to share.

 In the files provided you will find the necessary information (as comments and TODO's) that you need to build your Webble template.
+You can also download and read the Webble World Manual found online.

 Also, be aware of the order the webble files load in case you have some crucial dependencies.
-First is the manifest files and the library files incuded in it, next the styles.css is loaded followed by the servuces, filters, directives and finally the controller.
+First is the manifest files and the library files included in it, next the styles.css is loaded followed by the services, filters, directives and finally the controller.
 The last file of all to be loaded is the view.html.
 Because of this one should not run any code inside the controller (or the other js files) that is dependent on the DOM before it actually exist.
 Such code should be called from or inside the $scope.coreCall_Init function which is automatically called by the Webble as soon as all files